Createdd/Writing/2018/articles/LawStatisticsExample.md

 plt.show(block=False)  # Use the keyword 'block' to override the blocking behavior
 ```

+I am creating random values and make the number of convictions dependent on the number of evidence.
+Of course those numbers are made up, but they are just used to prove a point.

 ## Build a TensorFlow model

 To build a basic machine learning model, we need to prepare the data, make predictions, measure the loss and optimize by minimizing the loss.